-My core research interests comprise the intersection of Social Psychology and Political Behavior, focusing on the behavioral consequences and conditions underlying political attitudes regarding both internal and foreign policies.
-I am also interested in the determinants of political attitudes and their impact on voting behavior, the consequences of adhering to citizenship norms, and the impact of elite-media-public political communication.
-Methodologically, I use the latent modeling framework, natural language processing and multi-level modeling.
+My core research interests comprise the intersection of Social Psychology and Political Behavior, focusing on the behavioral consequences and conditions underlying political attitudes regarding both domestic and foreign policies.
+I am also interested in the determinants of political attitudes and their impact on voting behavior and the mechanisms of elite-media-public political communication.
+Methodologically, I employ natural language processing, multi-level modeling, quantitative text analysis and latent modeling framework,.

 Together with my great collegues I am also working on several smaller projects including a machine learning approach to derive ideological positioning and its dependency on the political discourse based on press releases by the German political parties, and a rigorous test of the conflicting hypotheses regarding the changes in citizenship norms over one’s lifespan.
 I am involved in a project exmaining the persistence of the winner-loser effects after elections.
 Additionally, I work on a project investigating the peculiarities of information search processes in the political domain based on the Attraction Search Effect.

 I make use of several statistical software in my projects.
-I mainly work with R for multivariate analysis and Python for web based research, natural language processing and machine learning projects.
+I mainly work with R for multivariate analysis and web scraping as well as Python for natural language processing and machine learning projects.
 Additionally, I use Stata and MPlus for specific research projects and am able to work with SPSS.
 I use MS Office and LaTeX as text processing and presenting tools.

-Since August 2016 I teach undergraduate seminars in Political Sociology and Methods.
-I taught classes on political ideologies and their impact on attitudes and behavior, and gave statistical courses in multi-level modeling and survey experiments.
-Last semester, I also received the Baden-Württemberg Zertifikat für Hochschuldidaktik.
+Since August 2016 I teach undergraduate seminars in Political Sociology and Quantitative Methods.
+I taught classes on political ideologies and their impact on attitudes and behavior, a reading seminar on the classics of political attitude and voting research, and gave statistical courses in multi-level modeling and survey experiments.
+In Autumn 2018, I also received the Baden-Württemberg Zertifikat für Hochschuldidaktik.

 My teaching for the undergraduate seminar “Ideologien, Einstellungssysteme und ihre politischen Konsequenzen” in Autumn 2016 was awarded with the GESS Teaching Award 2017.